workshopdemos/doggos-gse/README.md

 **Note: There is already a backend setup for the run on the mainframe side.**

 - Build the program source code successfully using the guide above.
-- Configure the local test environment (only once during the initial setup) with this terminal command: `npm run configure`.
-  - Enter your mainframe USERID.
 - Open Zowe VSCode extension interface: reveal the left column of the VSCode interface and find the big and bold letter Z in there.
 - ![Zowe-Explorer](images/zowe-explorer.png)
 - Search for the datasets in the lpar1.zosmf Data Sets profile folder.
   - Navigate to the lpar1.zosmf node and click into it.
   - ![Zowe-Explorer-Search](images/zowe-explorer-search.png)
   - Please, use `<USERID>.DOGGOS.*` pattern to search for the datasets.
-- Open and modify the `<USERID>.DOGGOS.INPUT` dataset with the required changes, save the file, once you are done.
 - Expand the `<USERID>.DOGGOS.JCL` dataset and Right click on the `RUNDOGS` item.
   - Select `Submit JCL` option.
   - ![Zowe-Explorer-Submit](images/zowe-explorer-submit.png)